averyschiff/csci5828hw2/README.md

 # Homework 2
 ## CSCI 5828 - Spring 2018
 ### Collaborators: Avery Schiff
+The following git commands were used: (active branches other than master are listed in parentheses next to the command)
 1. [CREATED README.md]
 2. git init
 3. git add README.md